Mexico accepts U.S. request for labor probe into Panasonic - NewsBreak

 Mexico accepts U.S. request for labor probe into Panasonic

-MEXICO CITY, May 30 (Reuters) - Mexico's Economy Ministry has accepted a U.S. request to probe alleged labor abuses at a Panasonic (6752.T) auto parts plant in the northern border city of Reynosa, it said on Monday.
+MEXICO CITY (Reuters) - Mexico’s Economy Ministry has accepted a U.S. request to probe alleged labor abuses at a Panasonic auto parts plant in the northern border city of Reynosa, it said on Monday.

 Mexico’s Economy Ministry said it sent its response on Thursday and will review the case with the Labor Ministry to determine if worker rights had been violated under the 2020 United States-Mexico-Canada Agreement (USMCA).